MartinMondelli/DeepLearning_TSE/REPORT.md

 Ratio 'RIGHT': 0.48
 The Agent seems to have a preference for the 'LEFT'.

+## For future works

+Other environments that could have been tested include from Gymnasium: MountainCar, Acrobot, LunarLander, FrozenLake, and additional MinAtar games such as SpaceInvaders.
+These environments offer diverse challenges, including continuous vs. discrete state spaces, stochastic dynamics, and sparse or delayed rewards, making them suitable for evaluating the generalization and robustness of DQN agents.

 # References

 Mnih, V., Kavukcuoglu, K., Silver, D., Graves, A., Antonoglou, I., Wierstra, D., & Riedmiller, M. (2013).
 Playing Atari with Deep Reinforcement Learning. *arXiv preprint arXiv:1312.5602*. https://doi.org/10.48550/arXiv.1312.5602